Table of Contents

-Transfer of personal data outside Switzerland
+Transfer of Personal Data Outside Switzerland

 Aioma stores personal data on servers located in Switzerland.
 We may transfer personal data to a trusted partner firm, outlined in the contract, outside Switzerland, when we have a business reason to engage these organisations.
 Each organisation is required to govern and safeguard personal data at minimum to our level of maturity and in accordance with applicable data protection legislation.
 We also transfer data outside of Switzerland if a client explicitly instructs us to do so, the client is located outside of Switzerland and it is lawful to do so.

 We aim to respond within 30 days from the date we receive privacy-related communications free of charge.
 If your request is unfounded or excessive, we might deny your request or demand a fee.
-Depending on the circumstances, we may be unable to follow your request based on other lawful grounds.
+Depending on the circumstances, we may be unable to execute your request based on other lawful grounds.

 - IP address

 An IP address is a number assigned to your device whenever you access the internet.
 It allows computers and servers to recognise and communicate with one another.
 IP addresses from which visitors appear to originate are recorded for marketing, IT security and system diagnostic purposes.
-This information may also be used in aggregated form to conduct website trend and performance analysis.
+This information may also be used in an aggregated form to conduct website trend and performance analysis.

-Cookies may be placed on your computer or internet-enabled device whenever you visit [Platform] online.
+Cookies may be placed on your computer or internet-enabled device whenever you visit aioma.com.
 This allows the site to remember your computer or device and serves a number of purposes.
 On our websites, a notification banner will appear requiring your consent to collect cookies.
 If you do not provide consent, your computer or internet-enabled device will not be tracked for marketing-related activities.
 A secondary type of cookie referred to as “user-input” cookies may still be required for necessary functionality.
 Such cookies will not be blocked through the use of this notification banner.
 Your selection will be saved in a cookie and is valid for a period of 60 days.
 Ignoring the notification banner and continuing to browse our website, will result in automatic consent given.
 If you wish to revoke your selection, you may do so by clearing your browser’s cookies.